sunnysideup/silverstripe-release/README.md

 SS_FAST_DEV_BUILD=true
 ```

+---
+---
+---
+Below are some further notes about release strategies
+---
+---
+---

 # Building a Deployment Strategy / Pipeline

 Here are some general notes about releases.
 Use as you see fit.